bratislava/bratislava.sk/strapi/README.md

 ## 🧰 Setup

 You need postgres running locally (with correct credentials & databse available).
 The default setup is below, you can override any of the variables by passing them in you `.env.local` file.
 The easiest way to get a postgres db with the right credentials up&running is via `docker-compose.yml` file in the root fo this repo (check the root README).
+Also, please copy all variables from `.env` file to `.env.local` file, because in local envrionment only `.env.local` will be used.

 ```
 DATABASE_HOST=localhost